Spring Garden Revival

 Post-Dethatching Stormwater Management in Compliance with Cicero’s MS4 Program

-• Installing sediment barriers to protect storm drains Always avoid dethatching before heavy rain (check National Weather Service Chicago forecasts) and never work on saturated clay soils to prevent rutting and compaction.
-For more information on stormwater compliance, contact: Cicero Department of Public Works
+Scheduling dethatching should avoid periods when heavy rain is forecast within 24-48 hours (National Weather Service Chicago), and never be performed on saturated clay soils to prevent rutting and compaction.
+For more information on stormwater compliance, contact:

 4949 W. Cermak Road, Cicero, IL 60804